-The men's soccer program captured its 25th New England Championship in 2015 en route to qualifying for the NJCAA Nationals for the first time in 20 years.
+The men's soccer program captured its 27th New England Championship in 2017 en route to qualifying for the NJCAA Northeast District Tournament for 11th time in the last 12 seasons.
 Massasoit men's soccer has been one of the region's top programs over the years including winning back-to-back NJCAA National Championships in 1986 and 1987.
-In total, the Warriors have made 15 appearances at the National Tournament.
+In total, the Warriors have made 15 appearances at the National Tournament, most recently in 2015.